DelfiSpace/DelfiTLM/README.md

 ![image](https://user-images.githubusercontent.com/15870306/145728488-ada8aacf-ec53-42d1-8e4d-b7198c70cc77.png)

-InfluxDB can be set up at http://localhost:8086/.
-Create an organization called "Delfi Space" and a bucket.
-Afterwards, go to `Load Data > API tokens` from the side menu and paste the admin token to `src/tokens/influxdb_token.txt` (or create a new token and add that one).
-Note that the `tokens` folder is ignored by git.
-Then, create a Grafana account at http://localhost:3000/ and add an InfluxDB datasource with the following config:
+InfluxDB can accessed at http://localhost:8086/, username:admin, password:adminpwd.

+Grafana runs on http://localhost:3000/, username:admin, password:adminpwd with the following InfluxDB datasource config:
 ![image](https://user-images.githubusercontent.com/43474282/179267387-554aeb2e-b789-408f-ad24-74f1afd281e2.png)

+The datasource and dashboards confing for Grafana can be changed from `grafana/provisioning/grafana-datasources.yml` and `grafana/dashboards/grafana-dashboard.yml` respectively.
+New dashboards can also be created in Grafana and exported as json, then added to `grafana/dashboards`, to be loaded when the container restarts.

-To reset the container and remove the volumes run the `./reset_docker.sh` script.
+To reset the containers and remove the volumes run the `./reset_docker.sh` script.

 # Deployment